-In fact, it is possible to do a more extensive repetition check.
-The state the algorithm arrives at may not be on the current path, but may have been previously discovered, and explored, on another search branch, already backtracked from.
-For such test a set of all visited stated must be kept, a so-called Closed list.
-In the recursive version of the BT algorithm this list would need to be global for all the invocations of the procedure.
+It is also possible to check more carefully - whether the newly found state has not previously been found, and explored.
+For this test a set of all visited stated must be kept, a so-called Closed list.
+In the recursive implementation of the algorithm this list needs to be global for all the invocations of the procedure, and all newly generated states must be checked against it.